tylerelk/calculator/README.md

 CSS:
 DONE 1.
 Position body in center of viewport
-2. position screen at top of body
+DONE 2. position screen at top of body
-3. position buttons logically
+DONE 3. position buttons logically
-    3a. operators on RIGHT
+    DONE 3a. operators on RIGHT
-    3b. equal sign at BOTTM RIGHT
+    DONE 3b. equal sign at BOTTM RIGHT
-    3c. numbers from CENTER to LEFT in a grid
+    DONE 3c. numbers from CENTER to LEFT in a grid DONE 3d.
-    3d.
 0 key at bottom (larger?)

 JAVA:
 DONE 1.
 Pull elements from index.html